 You should also consider that just because a dog does not have tags and does not have an owner in the vicinity doesn’t necessarily mean that it is a stray–it may have escaped from its yard or owner and is roaming.
 This is why it is important to keep track of the dog in the wake of the attack if necessary–the owner may be located, or the dog may have a chip to track its ownership.

 A dog bite can be devastating, both in terms of medical bills and in terms of pain, suffering, and trauma.
 After a serious dog bite or animal attack, it is vital to know your rights.
-If you or your child has been the victim of a violent dog attack, a Seattle dog bite attorney can help you review your case, understand Washington State dog bite law, and, if applicable, help you recover fair compensation.
+If you or your child has been the victim of a violent dog attack, a Federal Way dog bite attorney can help you review your case, understand Washington State dog bite law, and, if applicable, help you recover fair compensation.
 To learn more about your case and how much it may be worth, contact The Ye Law Firm today.
 We offer free, complimentary legal reviews.